jprochazk/hebi4/site/docs/compiler.md

 When inside a basic block, we don't do anything special.
 But when encountering a BB exit, we mark any subsequent generated code as "unreachable".
 Unreachable code is never even emitted, though we still traverse the AST as usual.

+### Instruction specialization

+Some instructions have variants which perform fewer checks or allow for using some sort of shortcut to achieve the same outcome.

+For example, there is a generic `call` instruction, with variants:

+- `fastcall`, which directly dispatches a function by ID and performs no type or arity checking.
+- `hostcall`, which dispatches a _host function_ from the language's core library.

+In the VM, values may be stored in:

+- Registers
+- Upvalues
+- Module variables
+- Literal slots

+Some instructions are specialized to accept these as operands directly, others require materializing these into registers first.

 ## Errors